dbrgn/RPLCD/docs/getting_started.rst

 If you want to customize the way the LCD is instantiated (e.g. by changing the pin configuration or the number of columns and rows on your display), you can change the corresponding parameters.
-All of them are optional.
+Example:

 .. sourcecode:: python